 The endpoints are also configured to send monitoring data to the Particular Software Platform which you can see in ServicePulse.

-Are any of the endpoints struggling? - find hidden problems in them system and fix them before messages start to fail.
+Are any of the endpoints struggling?: find hidden problems and fix them before messages start to fail.